BiodiversityDataScienceCorp/lemmonheads-mapping/SSA-asclepias-lemmonii.md

 ### [GBIF](https://www.gbif.org/species/3170287)

 All data was sourced and queried from GBIF for occurence and distribution modeling.
 The Global Biodiversity Information Facility (GBIF) is a site that works to provide everyone open access to data.
-This data source was used because it compiled all of the occurrence data we needed from multiple sources including iNaturalist and Arizona State University.
+This data source was used because it compiled all of the occurrence data we needed from multiple sources including iNaturalist and Arizona State University<sup>6</sup>.
 The dataset was small enough where we did not add any query arguments.

 ### [WorldClim](https://www.worldclim.org/data/bioclim.html)